cryologger/glacier-velocity-tracker/README.md

 #### 2.1.2 Carrier board
-A carrier board was designed to simplify assembly and deployment of the Cryologger GVMS.
+A carrier board was designed to simplify assembly and deployment of the Cryologger GVT.
 It provides 5 mm, 2-pin screw terminals for wiring the battery connection, and an optional resistor divider to measure battery voltage.

 <p align="center"><img width="720" src="https://user-images.githubusercontent.com/22924092/114622089-874fda80-9c7b-11eb-9545-e24993ba051d.png"></p>